 Our car park is completely free of any charge and there are plenty of spaces for cars, minibuses and coaches.
 On site, we also have a dedicated parking area for coaches and minibuses, which is clearly signposted.
 For the less mobile, we have a drop-off point on hardstanding group near to our disabled parking.

 Here at the Ironworks, we look after the coach drivers too.
 On arrival, coach drivers can book in at reception where they will receive a Coach Appreciate gift, This is for every coach driver visiting the site, regardless of it being a visit or a quick refreshment stop.

 What to Wear

 The Good old British Weather can put a dampener on taking days out, but not here at the Ironworks.
 Although a lot of our site is outdoors, there is plenty to see and do, even on a rainy day.
 Our extensive showroom and art exhibitions means the Ironworks can be a day out in all weathers.
 We do recommend that visitors wanting to explore our grounds and sculpture park wear appropriate clothing, and suitable footwear for uneven ground.
 We also recommend waterproof layers if the weather is predicted to be less favourable.
 If you are wanting to simply visit our indoor areas and enjoy a bite to eat, any footwear or clothing can be worn, the wackier the better.
 Our staff even wear bow ties, so everything is accepted!

-Visits to the centre are free, but in order to maintain this, we rely on the sales from our Forge Cafe and Showroom to help maintain the site.
+Though a large part of the centre is free to view, we rely on the sales from our Forge Cafe, Showroom and Memberships to help maintain the site.
 For this reason, we kindly request that visitors refrain from bringing picnics from home and purchase refreshments on site.
 The only exception is school trips where children are allowed packed lunches, thank you for understanding.